Freddd13/cloudreve-anisub/README.md

 # Automatic Anime Subscription for Cloudreve
-Subscribe RSS of Anime Torrent sites and call cloudreve offline downloading to get you latest animes.
+Periodically subscribe RSS from Anime Torrent sites and call cloudreve offline downloading to get you latest animes.

 ## Usage
 ### User config